Best Criminal Justice Jobs

 Criminology is a specialty of sociology, according to the BLS, and typically requires a master’s degree.
 Unless someone wants to enter a Ph.D. program, following an applied, clinical or professional master’s degree program will provide preparation for a job, the BLS said.

-The agency said the median pay for a sociologist is $72,000 and at 18% the profession is expected to outpace general job growth by 2020.
+The agency said the median pay for a sociologist is $72,810 and the demand for employment is expected to remain consistent with little to no change through 2024.